builab/dynamoMT/README.md

 Filament analysis using Dynamo

 For doublet MTD, make sense to have a script aa_axonemeIntraAvg.m to generate the average of all dmt from same axoneme to quickly check for polarity
 Alternatively, make a script, aa_correctFlaDirection.m to fix all the models to the right orientation before running.
+Make doublet.mod become doublet_fix.mod